 - Organic products are currently exported from India only if they are produced, processed, packed, and labeled as per the requirements of the National Programme for Organic Production (NPOP).

 - The NPOP has been implemented by APEDA since its inception in 2001 as notified under the Foreign Trade (Development and Regulations) Act, 1992.

-- NPOP has also been recognized by the Food Safety Standard Authority of India (FSSAI) for trade of organic products in the domestic market.
+- NPOP has also been recognized by the Food Safety Standard Authority of India (FSSAI) for the trade of organic products in the domestic market.

-- Organic products covered under the bilateral agreement with NPOP need not to be recertified for import in India.
+- Organic products covered under the bilateral agreement with NPOP need not be recertified for import in India.

 Which systems of certification are recognized in the Food Safety and Standards (Organic Foods) Regulations, 2017?

 - The Food Safety and Standards (Organic Foods) Regulations, 2017 recognize already established two systems of certification i.e.:

 - Participatory Guarantee System (PGS) implemented by Ministry of Agriculture and Farmers Welfare, and